raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 &nbsp;

-**Note:** By default the Conservation Areas layer does not have a CRS.
+**Note:** By default the Conservation Areas layer may not have a CRS.
 Double-click on it and make sure you set it up to EPSG:27700!

 <img src="../../../../docs/assets/images/adv5-00.png" width="800">